Uranium tetrafluoride: Reactions

-It is oxidized to UF5 at room temperature and then, at 100°C, to the hexafluoride.
+UF4 reacts slowly with moisture at ambient temperature, forming UO2 and HF.

 Structure

-Like most metal fluorides, UF4 is a dense highly crosslinked inorganic polymer.
+Like most binary metal fluorides, UF4 is a dense highly crosslinked inorganic polymer.
 As established by X-ray crystallography, the U centres are eight-coordinate with square antiprismatic coordination spheres.
 The fluoride centres are doubly bridging.

 Safety

 Like all uranium salts, UF4 is toxic and thus harmful by inhalation, ingestion, and through skin contact.